SimonHanrath/Thesis-on-Bayesian-Quadrature/README.md

 Abstract:

-A task that frequently occurs in machine learning is the computation of inte- grals.
+A task that frequently occurs in machine learning is the computation of integrals.
 These integrals are often intractable, and we must resort to approxima- tion methods.
 One of these approximation methods is Bayesian quadrature.
 It seeks to turn the problem of evaluating the integral into a Bayesian in- ference task.
 We start with a prior over the integrand and make inferences